-Delhi Air Pollution: Priyanka Chopra Gets Trolled As Her Picture With A Mask Kick-starts A Meme Fest
+Delhi Air Pollution: Priyanka Chopra Gets Trolled As Her Picture With A Mask Kick-starts Meme Fest

 Everyone Is So Busy in Their Life No One Noticed Priyanka Chopra's Asthama is Back. 🔙 #DelhiPollution #Trolls pic.twitter.com/6Xun3CMayi— Lihos niaj (@LihosN) November 3, 2019

-While some shared memes on Twitter, some also slammed the actress through their comments on her Instagram post.
+While some shared memes on Twitter, some others slammed the actress with their comments on her Instagram post.

 A user wrote, "Didi sutta kam piya kro to hamari bhi jaan bach jayegi."
-While another user commented, "U smoke a cigar or breathe Delhi air.
+Another user commented, "U smoke a cigar or breathe Delhi air.
 Its one and the same thing. 😛."

 Another user slammed Priyanka and wrote, "Yes...
 We can understand your pain...we pray u get a cigar to purify your lungs!! #doublestandards."